1. javascript

 Preconditions for Learning Vue.js

-You can check out our JavaScript resource page and go through the knowledge base as you deem fit.
+You can check out our JavaScript resource page to bolster your knowledge.

 Single-File Components as a Defining Feature